 If you are located in the US or even abroad and are looking to get into the melanistic crested gecko game, you now have another option, contact Specialty Herps.

 US Based Melanistic Crested GEckos For Sale

-Specialty Herps has Cappuccino Crested Geckos and Melanistic Crested Geckos for sale.
-Don't mess around with the BS coming out of Korea.
-You can now buy here in the US.
+Specialty Herps has Cappuccino Crested Geckos and the Super Cappuccino aka Leucistic or Melanistic Crested Geckos for sale.
+You can now buy them here in the USA.
 Tell them TCG sent you and get Free Shipping!